 Congratulations Urmimala Basu for her American Heart Association Fellowship "Mechanism and regulation of human mitochondrial DNA transcription" in May 2016.

 Congratulations Vince Mirabella for his NIH F30 award "Endoplasmic Reticulum Stress as a Novel Mechanism of Synaptic Dysfunction in Autism Associated NLGN3 R451C Human Neurons" in February 2016.

 Olufunmilola (Funmi) Ibironke received a United States Environmental Protection Agency Science to Achieve Results (STAR) Fellowship for Graduate Environmental Study entitled "Air Pollution Particulate Matter Effects on Adaptive Human Antimycobacterial Immunity" in February 2016.

-- Awards and Positions
+- Awards and Internships

 Almin Lalani has an internship at Novartis for the summer of 2016.

 Fei Wang has an internship at Tesla Motors, Inc doing data science for the summer of 2016.